Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/system-architecture/sequence-diagrams.md

 A user has successfully logged in for the first time.

 1. The user logs into their SmartWeights account for the first time.
-2. The app displays a generic virtual pet that will guide the user through the application.
+2. The app displays a prompt for the user to watch a tutorial video.
 3. The virtual pet highlights key features of the application.
-4. The user finishes the tutorial.
-5. The user is prompted to select their first virtual pet.
-6. The user finishes the virtual pet selection process and is returned to the main navigation screen.
+4. The user finishes the tutorial and returns to the main navigation screen.

 ```mermaid
 sequenceDiagram